 A Guide to Getting Advice

 As a fourth-year college student at the University of Florida, the best semesters were the ones in which I created my schedule and hand-picked each class.
 The goal for my undergraduate education has been to get the most from each class, choose professors that had the best rating, learn many new things, and meet great people along the way.
 Each semester, I wanted to craft my schedule to fit my goals while balancing extracurricular activities, work, and academic challenges.
-For any student that has a goal for their time in college, having an open line of communication with his or her academic advisor is a great start.
+For any student that has a goal for their time in college, having an open line of communication with his or her academic advisor for advice is a great start.

 Getting an appointment with an academic advisor in large colleges such as the College of Liberal Arts and Science and Heavener College of Business can be difficult at times, however, taking these steps may help to get the most out of your appointment: